 So, enough talk about Wi-Fi vs wired connections.
 When I learned about the home cabling situation, I set on to investigate my house’s telephony network.
-My cabling quality didn’t came out as I have expected it to be and in the end I had to opt for power line ethernet.
+My cabling quality didn’t come out as I have expected it to be and in the end I had to opt for power line ethernet.
 But in the process, I had to extensively deal with ethernet cabling standards.
 Those

 This is dinosaur age cabling.
 When you see one, get far away as soon as possible.

 Was used briefly in telephone networks and then superseded by Cat5.